Skip to main content

 Community engagement roles

-We heard that the community wants Council to better support specific roles in engagement and we've reflected this in our draft Framework.
+We heard that the community wants Council to better support specific roles in engagement and we've reflected this in our Framework.

 • Council staff